How large is the shadow of a symplectic ball?: Introduction

 \begin{cor*}[Strict local non-squeezing] Let $\phi_t$, $\Phi$, $H_t$, $P$ and $V$ be as in Theorem \ref{expa}, with $1\leq k \leq n-1$.
 Assume that the vector field $Z:=\Phi^* ((I-P)X_{H_0})$ does not satisfy the symmetry condition

 Then there exists $t_0>0$ such that

 \end{cor*}

 Therefore, the second formulation of the local non-squeezing statement holds for every middle-dimension, at least if the Hamiltonian vector field $X_{H_0}$ is not so symmetric that (\ref{simm}) holds.
 When (\ref{simm}) holds, then $C(H_0,\Phi)$ in Theorem \ref{expa} vanishes and we cannot expect the strict inequality (\ref{strict}) to be true (for instance, $\phi_t$ could be the identity for every $t$), but nevertheless it seems natural to conjecture that there exists $t_0>0$ such that the weak inequality (\ref{weak}) holds.
+Actually, a positive answer to a conjecture of C.~Viterbo's \cite{vit00} about the relationship between the volume and the symplectic capacity of convex domains in $\R^{2n}$ would imply the above conjecture.
+See the end of Section \ref{7sec} for more details.

 We should also mention that, since the local compactness of $\R^{2n}$ does not play any role in our arguments, all the results of this paper extend to the case of symplectic diffeomorphisms on an infinite dimensional real Hilbert space $\mathbb{H}$ which is equipped with a strong symplectic structure, that is of a continuous anti-symmetric bilinear form $\Omega:\mathbb{H} \times \mathbb{H}\rightarrow \R$ such that the anti-symmetric linear operator $J:\mathbb{H} \rightarrow \mathbb{H}$ which represents $\Omega$ with respect to the inner product, that is